junxit/us-congress-bills-114/metadata.md

 - 2015-04-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 177). (text: CR 4/28/2015 H2483)
 - 2015-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 177).(text: CR 4/28/2015 H2483)
 - 2015-04-30 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2015-05-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 71.